tmedina/Cayle/README.md

 Backup Script
 =============
+Cayle uses phpMyBackupPro for backups.
+Make sure the phpMyBackupPro directory is unzipped into the htdocs folder, then navigate in a browser to <server_address>/phpMyBackupPro/config.php and ensure the MySQL credentials are entered into the appropriate fields and click on save.

 To ensure nightly backups, use the following script in the Task Manager (windows)

 `
 C:\xampp\php\php.exe C:\xampp\htdocs\phpMyBackupPro\backup.php nucis_space_tables_prod 1 1 1 1 C:\xampp\MYSQL_BACKUPS\father\
 `